torvalds/linux/Documentation/dev-tools/kgdb.rst

 ------------------------------

-To enable ``CONFIG_KGDB`` you should look under :menuselection:`Kernel hacking --> Kernel debugging` and select :menuselection:`KGDB: kernel debugger`.
+To enable ``CONFIG_KGDB`` you should look under :menuselection:`Kernel hacking --> Kernel deging` and select :menuselection:`KGDB: kernel deger`.

-While it is not a hard requirement that you have symbols in your vmlinux file, gdb tends not to be very useful without the symbolic data, so you will want to turn on ``CONFIG_DEBUG_INFO`` which is called :menuselection:`Compile the kernel with debug info` in the config menu.
+While it is not a hard requirement that you have symbols in your vmlinux file, gdb tends not to be very useful without the symbolic data, so you will want to turn on ``CONFIG_DE_INFO`` which is called :menuselection:`Compile the kernel with de info` in the config menu.

 It is advised, but not required, that you turn on the ``CONFIG_FRAME_POINTER`` kernel option which is called :menuselection:`Compile the kernel with frame pointers` in the config menu.
-This option inserts code to into the compiled executable which saves the frame information in registers or on the stack at different points which allows a debugger such as gdb to more accurately construct stack back traces while debugging the kernel.
+This option inserts code to into the compiled executable which saves the frame information in registers or on the stack at different points which allows a deger such as gdb to more accurately construct stack back traces while deging the kernel.

 If the architecture that you are using supports the kernel option ``CONFIG_STRICT_KERNEL_RWX``, you should consider turning it off.
 This